 Think of three layers:

 This is important because here's where AI visibility actually happens.
+And it's where semantic SEO becomes absolutely critical.

 RAG stands for Retrieval-Augmented Generation.
 Translation: the LLM first searches for semantically relevant content and then generates its response based on what it found.
+It doesn't make things up (or shouldn't); it constructs answers from sources.

 Here's how it works: